mlpc-ucsd/BERT_Convolutions/README.md

-# convolutions-and-self-attention
+# BERT Convolutions
-Code for the paper [Convolutions and self-attention: Re-interpreting relative positions in pre-trained language models](https://github.com/mlpc-ucsd).
+Code for the paper [Convolutions and Self-Attention: Re-interpreting Relative Positions in Pre-trained Language Models](https://github.com/mlpc-ucsd).
 Contains experiments for integrating convolutions and self-attention in BERT models.
 Code is adapted from [Huggingface Transformers](https://github.com/huggingface/transformers).
 Model code is in src/transformers/modeling_bert.py.